xcppy/hierarchical_fashion_graph_network/README.md

 > python == 3.6

 ## Train the model

->
->\item For Fill in the Blank (FLTB) task, we only optimize the compatibility loss: L_{com}.
+> For Fill in the Blank (FLTB) task, we only optimize the compatibility loss: L_{com}.

->\item For Personalized outfit Recommendation task, we use the pretrained FLTB model to intialized the personalized outfit model to obtain better performance.
+> For Personalized outfit Recommendation task, we use the pretrained FLTB model to intialized the personalized outfit model to obtain better performance.
->